 - Annual Research Report 2010

-WWRS is the annual Whitireia & WelTec Research Symposium, bringing together staff from both institutions as well as other tertiary providers.
-This year'sext symposium will be held on 3 February 2017 in C Block at the WelTec Petone campus.
+WWRS is the annual Whitireia and WelTec Research Symposium, bringing together staff from both institutions as well as other tertiary providers.
+The most recent symposium was held on 3 February 2017 at the WelTec Petone campus.

 In 2015, researchers from Whitireia, WelTec and the Open Polytechnic were joined by presenters from Manukau Institute of Technology, Waiariki Institute of Technology, Tai Poutini Polytechnic, Otago Polytechnic and Southern Institute of Technology.
 In total, 90 submissions will be presented – 74 oral presentations, 14 poster presentations and two exhibitions.
 Professor Ken Udas from the University of Southern Queensland as keynote speaker.